Taucher2003/Appenders/README.md

 and `com.github.taucher2003.appenders.logback.discord.LogbackWebhookAppender`.

 The BotAppender requires the two settings `token` and `channelId`. \
-The WebhookAppender however, just requires the `url` setting.
+The WebhookAppender however, just requires the `url` and allows an optional `threadId` setting.

 Both of them allow shared settings.
 These are not required and have reasonable default settings.